beardedbrew/shrt.ly/README.md

 **Getting Started**

+This app is built using NodeJS, Express, Knockoutjs, HTML5 and CSS

 We've provided a vagrant box for your convenience.
 Once you have [Vagrant](http://www.vagrantup.com/) and [node](http://nodejs.org/) installed, run:

 vagrant up
 npm install
 npm start

+**MySQL Information**
+IP:
+Port:
+Username:
+Password: